-eVTOL is short for electric vertical take-off and landing aircraft, a new category of aircraft that could revolutionize urban air mobility.
+eVTOL stocks are shares in companies developing electric vertical take-off and landing, or eVTOL, aircraft.
+It's quite possible that eVTOL aircraft could revolutionize urban air mobility.
 These aircraft utilize electric motors and batteries for propulsion instead of traditional combustion engines, allowing them to hover, take off, and land vertically without needing runways or long taxiways.

 Proponents of eVTOLs envision this technology as a key component of urban air mobility networks of the future that could potentially provide on-demand air taxi services, medical transportation, cargo delivery, and more.
 These aircraft could also offer the potential for quieter, more sustainable, and potentially fully automated air travel.